-We’ve written more about research questions in this post, “Developing a Quality Research Question“.
+We’ve written more about research questions in this post, “Developing a Quality Research Question. “

 Add Searchingin a Specific Locale to Your Genealogy Research Plan

 With your target research question, you can research the locale where your answer may be found.
 Some helpful resources are the FamilySearch Wiki.
-You can type in Allegheny County, Pennsylvania and FamilySearch will have a list of resources you can research.
+You can type in Allegheny County, Pennsylvania, and FamilySearch will have a list of resources you can research.

-You should also investigate what is available in other online databases (Ancestry, Find My Past, MyHeritage, etc.) by searching their catalog lists.
+It would be best to investigate what is available in other online databases (Ancestry, Find My Past, MyHeritage, etc.) by searching their catalog lists.

 When you know what is available, you can add these items to your genealogy research plan and record what you find.